ryanhikel/ReccoApp/README.md

 ---

-A basic react native app with [`react-native-firebase`](https://github.com/invertase/react-native-firebase) pre-integrated  to get you started quickly.
+A basic react native app with firebase email auth

 ---